Sark: Oblivious Integrity Without Global State: Context

 \subsection{Related work}

 In 1983, David Chaum proposed a privacy-preserving payments system,~\cite{chaum_1983} the beginning of a family tree of academic and practical work that informs the design and implementation of Sark.
-Working papers from the Swiss National Bank,~\cite{chaum2021issuecentralbankdigital} and subsequent adoption of GNU Taler have since validated this general approach, while in the permissionless space, oblivious blockchain-based systems that rely on a local-first approach such as Penumbra exist,~\cite{penumbra_docs} as well as more widely-known zero-knowledge blockchains such as Zcash and Monero.
+Working papers involving the Swiss National Bank~\cite{chaum2021issuecentralbankdigital} and the adoption of GNU Taler have since validated this general approach to asset design, while in the permissionless space, oblivious blockchain-based systems that rely on a local-first approach such as Penumbra exist,~\cite{penumbra_docs} as well as more widely-known zero-knowledge blockchains such as Zcash and Monero.

-In prior work, Lynham and Goodell conducted fieldwork including surveys and semi-structured interviews of public permissionless blockchain node operators.
-They then proposed a model for decentralization in systems that include a blockchain, which operates on two axes:
+More recently, Zero-knowledge rollups have become commonplace as a scaling `layer 2' (L2)\footnote{``A layer 2 is any off-chain network, system, or technology built on top of a blockchain to help extend its capabilities.''~\cite{chainlink_l2}} solution for congested or expensive `layer 1' (L1) blockchain systems, such as Ethereum.
+Prominent examples of L2s include Polygon zkEVM, dYdX v3, Linea and Starknet.
+These systems are somewhat comparable to the Sark architecture, although their primary goal is aggregation, and they rely on the continued existence of a single, specific chain (in this case, Ethereum) to guarantee the correctness of their transactions.

+However, many of these L2 systems are implemented as blockchains themselves, with their own consensus protocols.
+This is different to Sark, where Porters (the integrity-providing relay nodes that add asset updates to their state tries) do not \textit{require} a consensus process, since USO assets are self-contained and maintain their own state.
+Porters do contain an internal ledger system that creates Merkle roots, but Porters are independent nodes and do not depend on each other to secure the integrity of assets tethered to them.

+A better analogy might be to Proposer Block Separation in Ethereum, with Porters effectively separating `block' creation from the consensus layer.
+However, an additional difference comes at the asset layer---USO assets are stateful, and are not tied to the implementation of any one ledger.